refIekt/reflekt/README.md

   enabled: true
 ```

-Don't forget to set `reflekt: false` in your production config.
+Don't forget to set `enabled: false` in your production config.

 ## Usage

-Inside your class add:
+Inside a class that you want to test add:
 ```ruby
 prepend Reflekt
 ```